The Road to Newarre

 'It's good to have you back.
 Lord and Lady but I've been worried about you.'

-'Lord and Lady' he said, 'Tell me you got this from some old fashioned farmer?.'
+'Lord and Lady' he said, 'Tell me you got this from some old fashioned farmer?'

 So who are the mysterious Lord and his Lady?
 After all, they must be a specific couple to excite such a general reference, and one so ingrained in Vintish society.
-Lanre and Lyra were proclained as Our Lord and Our Lady respectively, but that is ancient, forbidden and long forgotten history from Belen, far away down the old stone road from here and also harking from the unremembered days of Ergen and they cannot in any seriousness be considered as this Vintish based husband and wife.
+Lanre and Lyra were proclained as Our Lord and Our Lady respectively, but that is ancient, forbidden and long forgotten history harking from the unremembered days of Ergen and they cannot in any seriousness be considered as this popular Vint sounding husband and wife.
 The current ruling monarch and his new queen might fit, but it turns up on the Maer's lips before his own wedding day, and this is an old saying about old things.
 He might have meant Roderick?
 Perhaps... although Maer thinks that the king is a bastard which cocks that idea up quite a lot.
-Stapes family name is quite old, but lacks any pedigree to go on but given that our search is focussing upon Vintas then the most likely scenario is that they are actually talking about Lady Perial and her son Lord Tehlu.
-These are the two most universally acknowledged Important names from Vintas and atur both, and with a history as old as the four corners themselves, but then again, they were mother and son, not husband and wife.
-Of course, Tehlu has departed the world now, he only spent seven span in his birth village, but Lady Perial with her Ergen roots and Holy reputation is still a renowned local Vintish figurehead who's name would also be quite an acceptable blasphemy to use in front of the Tehlin Church and the invading Aturan Empire both.
+Stapes family name is quite old, but lacks any pedigree to go on but given it's world wide popularity then the most likely scenario is that they are actually talking about Lord Tehlu and his mothe the Lady Perial.
+In church doctrine are the two most universally acknowledged important people in the world with their story being as old as the four corners is but then again, they were mother and son, not husband and wife.
+Of course, Tehlu has departed the world now, he only spent seven span in the house of his birth, but then we have just a couple of very minor swearing references that apply to one specific person in one specific location when common folk are heard swearing by God's Mother, and that can only mean Perial.
+Penny, the landlady from the Penny'sworth inn in North Vint uses this term in shock horror at seeing a faerie tale coming true before her eyes and a boy in East Vintish Levenshir turns it into Mother of God in a different kind of shock horror after Kvothe casually broke his arm.
+They are both so stunned that they can only be reflexively using the curses that come most naturally to members of such a local community, ones that they have grown up with, the ones their parents used when they were younger, and their parents parents too.
+These are the ones they know the best, and believe in the most, namely a reference not to the more recent oaths based upon the arrival of The Book of The Path and authourised by the Tehlin church, but to the far older and more local folk heroine and holy woman, the Lady Perial.